aziis98/go-stats-server/README.md

 ## Commands

 The protocol supports the following commands:

-- `cpu`: Returns the CPU usage as a percentage.
+- `cpu` &mdash; returns the CPU usage percentage
-- `memory`: Returns the memory usage as a percentage.
+- `memory` &mdash; returns the memory usage in MB
-- `network`: Returns the network statistics as a JSON object.
+- `network` &mdash; returns the network usage in bytes
-- `storage`: Returns the storage details as a JSON object.
+- `storage` &mdash; returns the storage usage in GB
-- `uptime`: Returns the system uptime as a string.
+- `uptime` &mdash; returns the system uptime in seconds

+[TODO: check if the command docs are correct]

 ## Usage